josephmoreno/cmake_study/README.md

 - Extensions: ".a" = static library, ".so" = shared object in Linux, ".dll" = dynamic link library in Windows (Linux's ".so" equivalent)
 - When built lib is not accessible through path, directory needs to be specified in CMakeLists.txt: target_link_directories(test1 PRIVATE ${CMAKE_SOURCE_DIR}/path/to/lib)
 - When only changing contents of files and not adding files to the build, don't typically need to re-run cmake command.
+- "ARCHIVE DESTINATION" instead of "LIBRARY DESTINATION" when installing for ".a" library.